Tommy Wheeldon Jr.: Canada Soccer

 In April 2014, Wheeldon began a two-year spell as assistant coach for the Canada U17 men's national team.

 Cavalry FC

 On 18 May 2018, Wheeldon was announced as the first head coach and general manager of Canadian Premier League club Cavalry FC.
 Wheeldon signed 12 players from the Foothills to Cavalry, including captain Nik Ledgerwood and goalkeeper Marco Carducci.
 Under Wheeldon's coaching, Cavalry won both the spring and fall seasons in the 2019 Canadian Premier League season.
 Cavalry also made it to the semifinals of the 2019 Canadian Championship, where they lost to the Major League Soccer team Montreal Impact.
 Along the way, Cavalry had defeated fellow Canadian Premier League sides Pacific FC and Forge FC as well as the Vancouver Whitecaps in the quarterfinals, becoming the only CPL team to win against an MLS team.
 Wheeldon would win the CPL coach of the year for the 2019 season.

+During the 2023 CPL campaign, Wheeldon led Cavalry to the victory of the regular season, and won his second Coach of the Year Award as a result.